affiliate disclosure

 As the name suggests, Shared Hosting is when you share server resources (such as CPU, RAM, Storage, etc.) with hundreds of other websites on the same server.

-Shared Hosting is the ideal option when starting a blog with low traffic.
+Shared Hosting is the ideal option when starting a low-traffic blog.

 If you’re looking for a cheap web hosting plan (HostPapa shared Hosting is a good example), this is the perfect option for beginners.